Our aim – rehoming rescue dogs from Turkey

 Two of its founders Pauline and Andy Trent have been a great inspiration for Carol personally and those of the AFOT team that knew them.

-The Animal Friends of Turkey’s aim is simple – to find a way of offering loving and caring family homes in the UK to the abused and abandoned street animals of this Turkish region.
+And it is simply this – to find a way of offering loving and caring family homes in the UK to the abused and abandoned street animals of this Turkish region.

 As you will see when you read the profiles of the animals we are seeking to rehome that some have merely been abandoned, while others have suffered levels of cruelty that at times beggars belief.